sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 If you do not currently have any tracing backend configured, you can enable Jaeger's [Collector](https://www.jaegertracing.io/docs/1.37/architecture/#collector) and [Query](https://www.jaegertracing.io/docs/1.37/architecture/#query) components by using the [Jaeger overlay](https://sourcegraph.com/github.com/sourcegraph/deploy-sourcegraph@master/-/tree/overlays/jaeger), which will also configure exporting trace data to this instance.
 Read the [Overlays](./kustomize.md#overlays) section below about overlays.

-> NOTE: the deployed Collector image is bundled with a [basic configuration with Jaeger exporting](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/docker-images/opentelemetry-collector/configs/jaeger.yaml).
-If this configuration serves your need, you do not have to provide a separate config.
-The Collector startup command can be set to `/bin/otelcol-sourcegraph --config=/etc/otel-collector/configs/jaeger.yaml`.
-If you enable the bundled Jaeger instance in our deployment methods, this is preconfigured for you.

 ## Install without cluster-wide RBAC

 Sourcegraph communicates with the Kubernetes API for service discovery.
 It also has some janitor DaemonSets that clean up temporary cache data.
 To do that we need to create RBAC resources.